-For many life insurance shoppers, the first consideration when buying a policy is deciding between term and permanent life insurance.
-Term life insurance offers you a death benefit for a specified term, and provides no benefit if you outlive that term.
+For many life insurance shoppers, the first consideration when buying a policy is deciding between term life insurance and whole life insurance, also called permanent life insurance.
+Term life insurance offers you a death benefit for a specified term and provides no benefit if you outlive that term.
 Whole life insurance is a type of permanent life insurance, which is designed to provide a death benefit for your entire life, even if you live to a ripe old age.

 Here’s what you need to know about each of these life insurance options so you can make the best decision for your needs.